DoosanJung/STZR/interview_question.md

 2. Plot histogram for each column

 3. Draw one more table such as follows
     - You'll use 'uid','tid','tBuf','tIBuf','tLBuf','tPld','tVH','type','mplyevnt' columns again.
-Columns related to *time* are continuous variables, while others are categorical variables
+Columns related to *time* are continuous variables, while others are categorical variables.
+Please refer to the table below.
+Note that 'tid' has gone

-    - This time, We want to know each user's summery statistics.
-Find mean value, standard deviation, minimum value, maximum value for each column.
+    - Find mean value, standard deviation, minimum value, maximum value for each column.

     - Describe the meaning of what you've calculated.
 For example, what does the mean value of 'some number' for viewing time represent?